n1299cb/Impulcifer-Atmos/README.md

 to do headphone compensation with IEMs.
 When using IEMS you still need an around ear headphone for the headphone compensation. **eq.wav is no longer supported!**

-Impulcifer will bake the frequency response transformation from the CSV file into the BRIR and you can enjoy speaker sound with your IEMs.
+Earprint will bake the frequency response transformation from the CSV file into the BRIR and you can enjoy speaker sound with your IEMs.
 You can generate this filter with [AutoEQ](https://github.com/jaakkopasanen/AutoEq); see usage instructions for [using sound signatures](https://github.com/jaakkopasanen/AutoEq#using-sound-signatures) to learn how to transfer one headphone into another.
 In this case the input directory needs to point to the IEM, compensation curve is the curve of the measurement system used to measure the IEM and the sound signature needs point to the existing result of the headphone which was used to make the headphone compensation recording.

-For example if the headphone compensation recording was made with Sennheiser HD 650 and you want to enjoy Impulcifer produced BRIR with Campfire Andromeda, you should run:
+For example if the headphone compensation recording was made with Sennheiser HD 650 and you want to enjoy Earprint produced BRIR with Campfire Andromeda, you should run:
 ```bash
 python -m autoeq --input-file="measurements/oratory1990/data/in-ear/Campfire Audio Andromeda.csv" --output-dir="my-results/Andromeda (HD 650)" --target="targets/AutoEq in-ear.csv" --sound-signature="results/oratory1990/over-ear/Sennheiser HD 650/Sennheiser HD 650.csv" --equalize --bass-boost=8 --max-gain=12
 ```
-and then copy `AutoEq/my_results/Andromeda (HD 650)/Campfire Audio Andromeda.csv` to `Impulcifer/data/my_hrir/eq.csv`.
+and then copy `AutoEq/my_results/Andromeda (HD 650)/Campfire Audio Andromeda.csv` to `Earprint/data/my_hrir/eq.csv`.

 See how the Harman over-ear target is used for IEM in this case.
 This is because the goal is to make Andromeda sound as similar as possible to HD 650, which is an over-ear headphone.
 Normally with AutoEQ you would use Harman in-ear target